 What are transferable skills?

-Transferable skills are talents and abilities that can be used in a variety of jobs and careers.
+Transferable skills are talents and abilities that can be used in various jobs and careers.
 These can be achieved through a job, school, internship, hobby, and volunteer experience.

 Such as time management and language skills.